-Several years before World War II broke out, William Lear, a self-taught American, developed a universal radio amplifier.
+Several years before World War II broke out, a self-taught American, William Lear, developed a universal radio amplifier.
 As the name suggests, the device was compatible with any radio available.
 By 1939, more than half of private airplanes in the United States were fitted with Lear’s radio equipment.
-He earned a lot of money from the invention and used his wealth to form Learjet, Inc. in Wichita, Kansas.
-Today, the company remains one of the most popular private jet makers around the world.
+He earned much money from the invention and used his wealth to form Learjet, Inc. in Wichita, Kansas.
+The company remains one of the most popular private jet makers worldwide.

 69. Felix Wankel

-Despite the lack of a formal engineering degree, Felix Wankel of Germany was hired by major car companies including Daimler-Benz and BMW at various times.
-In 1951, he worked in the research department at NSU Motorenwerk AG located in Lindau, Germany where he designed and completed his first rotary engine.
-Ten years later, a Japanese automobile company, Mazda, began using Wenkel’s engine in some models.
-Wenkel later established his own laboratory in Lindau and continued improving his design.
+Despite lacking a formal engineering degree, Felix Wankel of Germany was hired by major car companies, including Daimler-Benz and BMW, at various times.
+In 1951, he worked in the research department at N.S.U.
+Motorenwerk AG, located in Lindau, Germany, where he designed and completed his first rotary engine.
+Ten years later, a Japanese automobile company, Mazda, began using Wankel’s engine in some models.
+Wankel later established his own laboratory in Lindau and continued improving his design.

 70. John Von Neumann

-Along with Claude Shannon and Alan Turing, Neumann played a major role in the development of early programmable digital computers.
-He was a prominent mathematician in his early 20s and throughout his life made great contributions to the U.S nuclear defense strategy.
-In his final years, Neumann outlined a new design of a machine that could replicate itself.
-The machine would read its own design as a set of instruction and copy the design to build another new machine.
+Along with Claude Shannon and Alan Turing, Neumann played a major role in developing early programmable digital computers.
+He was a prominent mathematician in his early 20s and, throughout his life, made great contributions to the U.S. nuclear defense strategy.
+In his final years, Neumann outlined a new machine design that could replicate itself.
+The machine would read its own design as a set of instructions and copy the design to build another new machine.
 Later discoveries in genetics were at least conceptually based on this idea.